Azerbaijan discloses number of people vaccinated against COVID-19 | News.az

 - Noncategory

-Some 3,694 people have been vaccinated against COVID-19 in Azerbaijan over the past day, the Operational Headquarters under the Cabinet of Ministers said on Monday.
+Some 33,102 people were vaccinated against COVID-19 in Azerbaijan on May 21, the Operational Headquarters under the Cabinet of Ministers announced.

-The first dose of the vaccine was injected into 1,223 citizens, and the second one to 2,471 citizens.
+The first dose of the vaccine was injected to 21,393 citizens, and the second one to 11,709 citizens.

 The COVID-19 vaccination in Azerbaijan has been launched on January 18, 2021.